please sign in with Astroyogi.

 Keeping a fast on Ekadashi is said to wash away the sins and invite blessings of Lord Vishnu.

-Those who keep a fast on this day, have their last meal (in which rice cannot be included) an evening before, after performing prayers to Lord Vishnu.
+Those who keep a fast on this day have their last meal (in which rice cannot be included) an evening before, after performing prayers to Lord Vishnu.

 The next day, devotees offer prayers in front of an image or an idol of Vishnu.
 If there is an idol, it is given a bath first with panchamrita (a mixture of milk, curd, ghee, honey, and sugar), then washed with water and dressed in fine clothes.
 Flowers and fruits are offered to the deity.
-A lamp is lit in front of the deity and incense sticks are lighted.
+A lamp is lit in front of the deity and incense sticks are lit.
 Aartis of Lord Vishnu are sung with devotion.

 In the evening, the deity is worshipped with Durva grass.
 The devotees stay awake the whole night chanting mantras or reading stories of Krishna or meditating on the different forms of Vishnu.

-An important ritual during Ekadashi is to donate clothes, food items, umbrellas, hand-fans, slippers, etc to Brahmins.
+An important ritual during Ekadashi is to donate clothes, food items, umbrellas, hand-fans, slippers, etc., to Brahmins.

 As the name suggests, this fast is observed without drinking water (Nir=water, Jala=without) for 24 hours.
 Devotees start the fast with the sunrise on Nirjala Ekadashi and break it on the next day at sunrise (called Ekadashi Parana).
 Since the day falls in the hottest month of the year, this adds to the austerity of the fast.
 Because this fast is difficult to keep, many devotees break it at sunset on that very day.
-Those unwell, are advised not to keep this fast.
+Those unwell are advised not to keep this fast.

 Those fasting till the next day, break the fast by drinking salted lemon water.
 It is mandatory that the Ekadashi Parana should be done within the Dwadishi Tithi during the Pratahkal.